In Depth Case Studies

 Owner & Occupancy

-- Owned and occupied by Kiowa County Schools USD 422, Local government
+- Owned and occupied by Kiowa County, KS, Local government

-Integrated team, Green framework, Green specifications, Transportation benefits, Open space preservation, Indigenous vegetation, Stormwater management, Water harvesting, Efficient fixtures and appliances, Efficient irrigation, Drought-tolerant landscaping, Massing and orientation, Insulation levels, Glazing, Airtightness, Passive solar, HVAC, Lighting control and daylight harvesting, Efficient lighting, On-site renewable electricity, Durability, Salvaged materials, Recycled materials, Local materials, Occupant recycling, Connection to outdoors, Daylighting, Natural ventilation, Noise control, Low-emitting materials
+Integrated team, Indigenous vegetation, Water harvesting, Efficient fixtures and appliances, Drought-tolerant landscaping, Massing and orientation, Insulation levels, Glazing, Airtightness, HVAC, Lighting control and daylight harvesting, Efficient lighting, On-site renewable electricity, Durability, Recycled materials, C&D waste management, Occupant recycling, Connection to outdoors, Daylighting, Low-emitting materials

 Case Studies Database provided by the U.S. Department of Energy's